wilsonliaows/docs/workato-concepts.md

 *Salesforce and Zendesk connections from the recipe view*

 ## Jobs
 Each time there is a trigger event, the actions in the recipe are executed.
 The entire flow of each trigger event through the recipe is called a **job**.
 Jobs can be successful (when actions are executed successfully), or have errors (when an action results in an error).
-When an error is encountered, further actions are not executed.
+When an error is encountered, subsequent actions are not executed.

 ## Jobs report
 The job report gives a high-level summary of the all the trigger events processed by the recipe.
 The entire flow of each trigger event through the recipe is called a job.